 3. Transfer Your Website Files to the New Host

-If your host does not offer this service, you’ll need to create a database on your new hosting server to place your WordPress files.
-This is most easily done with cPanel, available with most popular hosting providers.
+If your host does not offer this service, you must create a database on your new hosting server to place your WordPress files.
+This is most easily done with cPanel, available with the most popular hosting providers.
 Then, Duplicator will handle the rest of the transfer for you.

 To place your website files on your new host server: